There is one place I love always and never leaves my heart. Garda Lake!

 - Around the year 1000 Sirmione was probably a free “comune,” but fell in the hands of the Scaliger family in the early 13th century.
 Mastino I della Scala was probably the founder of the castle.

 - Sirmione was a possession of the Venetian Republic from 1405 until 1797, when it was acquired by the Habsburg Empire.
 It became part of the Kingdom of Italy in 1860.

 Catullus & Maria Callas

-The Castle stands as testimony of the above history.
-Then one can walk the narrow pretty streets of the cities and enjoy the boutiques, coffee shops, gelateries, restaurants with terrace overlooking the lake, visit Maria Callas’ villa, who was just one of the many famous visitors thru the years.
+The Castle stands as a testimony of the above history.
+Then one can walk the narrow pretty streets of the cities and enjoy the boutiques, coffee shops, gelaterias, restaurants with terrace overlooking the lake, visit Maria Callas’ villa, who was just one of the many famous visitors thru the years.

 Sirmione Thermae (Hot Spring, SPA)

-As an added benefit to a vacation in Sirmione, there are Thermal hotels with sulphuric waters.
+As an added benefit to vacation in Sirmione, there are Thermal hotels with sulphuric waters.

-Based on its chemical and physical characteristics, the water of “Terme di Sirmione” is identified as sulphurous salsobromoiodic.
-In fact, it contains a significant amount of sulfur, in the form of hydrogen sulphide, sodium, bromine and iodine.
+Based on its chemical characteristics, the water of “Terme di Sirmione” is identified as “sulphurous salsobromoiodic.”
+In fact, it contains a significant amount of sulfur, in the form of hydrogen sulfide, sodium, bromine, and iodine.

 The water of the Hot Springs is classified as mineral water, bacteriologically pure, and hyperthermal because it flows at a temperature of 69 °.